Nandini-Bhatt-162/HTML-CSS-AND-JS/README.md

-Landing page of Pepsi using HTML, CSS and JS.
+Using HTML, CSS and JS for creating different projects.